Most Active Stories

 Though the agencies are cooperating with each other to some degree, Aid says they're not working together as much as they should — and they're limited by what they can send out into the field.

 "[For example] the commander of U.S. forces in Afghanistan not only controls all U.S. forces but he controls all NATO and Afghan forces, which means the U.S. intelligence community has to sanitize all of the intelligence [the commander] gets, because you don't know who's going to be reading the material," he says.
-"A lot of the most sensitive material collected by the U.S. intelligence community about Al Qaeda ... is not cleared for dissemination to the [commander of U.S. forces in Afghanistan.]
+"A lot of the most sensitive material collected by the U.S. intelligence community about al-Qaida ... is not cleared for dissemination to the [commander of U.S. forces in Afghanistan].
 There's a separate headquarters ... where all of that sensitive stuff goes."

-Intelligence analysts are not only challenged by the glut of information coming to them through the unmanned drone program.
-Aid says that until recently, they also faced a more fundamental problem at the National Security Agency headquarters in Maryland: a shortage of electrical power.
+Intelligence analysts are challenged not only by the glut of information coming to them through the unmanned drone program; Aid says that until recently, they also faced a more fundamental problem at the National Security Agency headquarters in Maryland: a shortage of electrical power.

 "The NSA was spending billions of dollars on new collection systems and vast amounts of computer hardware and software, and jamming it into its headquarters, but did not build additional power stations to keep the systems up and running," he says.
-"So you had these embarrassing instances ... where if you plugged in a coffee pot, you literally could knock of the electricity for an entire wing at NSA headquarters."
+"So you had these embarrassing instances ... where if you plugged in a coffee pot, you literally could knock off the electricity for an entire wing at NSA headquarters."

 The solution?
-Every office at NSA headquarters was assigned an 'electricity monitor.'
+Every office at NSA headquarters was assigned an "electricity monitor."

 "If you wanted to install a new percolator coffee pot in your office, they had to measure the amps that the coffee pot generated and then write up a formal request to install the coffee pot in their office, and then go through 27 approvals before some higher-up official signed it," says Aid.